jiritobolka/gooddata.github.com/_posts/2011-09-26-Migrating-Objects-between-Projects.md

 <center><img src="{{ site.root }}/images/posts/migrating-metadata/4.png" alt="New project"></center>
 </p>

+**Note:** You have to be logged in as one user when you do export/import.
+It is not possible to export metadata, send token to other user to import metadata.

 ## Exporting objects

 Our report is prepared and now we need to export it from the HR project.